Installation Instructions¶

 Prerequisites¶

 VideoRecStation runs on Ubuntu 24.04 LTS (Jammy Jellyfish) on amd64 architecture.
 It might work on other versions of Ubuntu or other Linux distributions, but this has not been tested.
+After installing Ubuntu, install additional packages needed to for the rest of the installation process:

 Install 3-rd party components¶